openshift/training/beta-1-setup.md

 services from the service output you looked at above.
 For example, it might be `simple-openshift-sinatra`.

-**Hint:** You will need to use `osc get services` with a namespace to find it.
+**Hint:** You will need to use `osc get services` to find it.

 Edit `sinatra-route.json` it to incorporate the service name you determined.
 Hint: you need to edit the `serviceName` field.

 When you are done, create your route:

-    osc --namespace=sinatraproject create -f sinatra-route.json
+    osc create -f sinatra-route.json
     a8b8c72b-b07c-11e4-b390-525400b33d1d

 Check to make sure it was created:

-    osc --namespace=sinatraproject get route
+    osc get route
     NAME                                 HOST/PORT                              PATH SERVICE                  LABELS
     a8b8c72b-b07c-11e4-b390-525400b33d1d hello-sinatra.cloudapps.example.com         simple-openshift-sinatra